ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 ### Add the Alien Egg to Hotbar

-There is a default script in the project that can add a new starting item to the Hotbar Inventory.
+There is a script called `StartingItemData` in the project that can add a new starting item to the Hotbar Inventory.

 1. Search the **Project Content** for a script named `StartingItemData`.
-2. Drag and drop into the Starting Items script parent for Hotbar Settings.
+2. Drag and drop into the **Starting Items** script parent in the **Hotbar Settings** group.
 3. Rename the script to `Alien Egg`.
 4. Open the **Properties** window.
 5. Set the **ItemId** property to `Alien Egg`.